shobhitmshr002/conversation-with-linuxone-using-watson-microservices/README.md

 1. Using your command line, move to your local folder where you clone the git repository
 2. Install the Node.js packages dependencies by running the **npm install** command.

-Before running the application, **remember to modify the file app.js** as indicated in Step 1, in "blue sections".
+Before running the application, **remember to modify the file app.js** as indicated in Step 1 !
+(See in "blue sections").

 3. So now, you should be ready to run the application locally using the following command **node server.js**
 4. Open a browser and point to localhost:3000 .